Is your blog traffic growing slower than you want, or not at all?

 Try using a free app like WiseStamp.
 It works with all big email providers (including Gmail and Outlook), and chances are you’ll forget about it until you get a comment from someone who read your post because they saw it in your email.

 You can also include a link from press about your business, or links to customer reviews.
-We were featured on ShawTV last month with one of our customers talking about how Spokal was helping them grow online.
-I included the YouTube video link in my email signature, and was surprised at the number of people who sent me a follow up email commenting on the interview.
+When we were featured on ShawTV with one of our customers talking about how Spokal was helping them grow online, I included the YouTube video link in my email signature, and was surprised at the number of people who sent me a follow up email commenting on the interview.